Class MemoryUtil

 offset - the slice offset, it must be ≤ buffer.remaining()

-capacity - the slice length, it must be ≤ buffer.capacity() - (buffer.position() + offset)
+length - the slice length, it must be ≤ buffer.capacity() - (buffer.position() + offset)

 Returns: